-Certainly, the Island of Rhodes is celebrated for its natural beauty and delightful climate.
-No wonder, it is a major tourist attraction for the seekers of sunny beaches.
+Certainly, the Island of Rhodes is a major tourist attraction for the seekers of sunny beaches.

 Back to our adventures, we decided to go for a road trip around the island after having had quite a number of excursions.
 This brought us to magnificent beaches, impressive sightseeing , and picturesque villages.
 This is one of our favourite road trips we’ve ever done.
 The following are some of our random experiences from our road trip in the Island of Rhodes: